vseryakov/alpinejs-app/README.md

     }
 ````

-New things:
+Key additions include:

-- an HTML template `example2` which is almost the same as previous example
+- An additional HTML template `example2` paralleling the previous example structure.
-- a new template `hello2` which points to `hello` element, reusing existing markup
-- a new component class `hello2` which extends the existing hello component, this is basic JavaScript class usage
+- A `hello2` template referencing `hello` for shared markup.
+- A new `hello2` component extending from `hello`, showcasing class inheritance.

-The new `hello2` component now uses provided life-cycle feature:
+The `hello2` component utilizes lifecycle methods:
- - `onCreate` method overrides the reason and starts a timer
+- `onCreate` sets up initialization like overriding reasons and running a timer.
- - `onDelete` method deletes the timer
+- `onDelete` manages cleanup by stopping timers.
- - the toggle method is overridden to show new `example2` template and broadcast an event about it
- - `onToggle` method is an event handler only showing the "toggle" event

-The "index.html" with this demo is included, try `open index.html` to see it in action.
+- `toggle` method now highlights template toggling and broadcasts changes via events.

+For complete interaction, access the "index.html" included, and experiment by opening it.

 ## API